Active in New York, N.Y.

 Make a RequestReading Room Reproduction

 - Leonard Bocour papers and business records, 1933-1993

-- Image Gallery items from other collections related to Bocour, Leonard
+- Image and Media Gallery items from other collections related to Bocour, Leonard

 This transcript is in the public domain and may be used without permission.
 Quotes and excerpts must be cited as follows: Oral history interview with Leonard Bocour, 1978 June 8, Archives of American Art, Smithsonian Institution.